sg893052/sonic-buildimage/L2/DHCP_Snooping/DHCP_Snooping_HLD.md

 3. Trust can be enabled on physical interfaces and port-channels.
 4. Support for enabling DHCP snooping on a per-VLAN basis
 5. Provide configurable options to verify client's hardware MAC address against the source MAC in ethernet header and drop those that mismatch.
+6. Snoop all DHCP messages.
-6. Maintain DHCP bindings for all the clients that have IP address and lease time allotted by the server.
+7. Maintain DHCP bindings for all the clients that have IP address and lease time allotted by the server.
-7. Log invalid DHCP messages.
+8. Log invalid and malicious DHCP messages.
-8. Support for simultaneously enabling both DHCPv4 snooping and DHCPv6 snooping.
+9. Support for simultaneously enabling both DHCPv4 snooping and DHCPv6 snooping.
-9. Support statistics for DHCPv4 and DHCPv6 snooping.
+10. Support statistics for DHCPv4 and DHCPv6 snooping.
-10. DHCP Snooping feature and DHCP L3 Relay feature are mutually exclusive.
+11. DHCP Snooping feature and DHCP L3 Relay feature are mutually exclusive.

 Go back to [Beginning of the document](#dhcp-snooping).